LaganYT/LTunes-Flutter/README.md

 - Import playlists from XLSX files.
 - Album and artist search.
 - Download all songs from album, skipping already downloaded songs.
-- Remove songs from playlists.
-- Download all songs from playlist, skipping already downloaded songs.
 - Find alternative method to get metadata from imported songs.

 ## Lock Screen & Notifications